 After medical school and radiology training in Dublin, he moved to Canada for fellowship training in Hamilton, Ontario, before becoming a staff radiologist in Toronto.
 In 1995 he moved to his present post in Cork.

 Dr Brady is also the Medical Director of the National Centre for Hereditary Haemorrhagic Telangiectasia (HHT) in Ireland and has a particular interest and expertise in the management of pulmonary AVMs.
 He has served in many posts within the Irish National Radiology Society (which also runs nationwide specialist radiology training) - the Faculty of Radiologists of the Royal College of Surgeons in Ireland - having been Dean (President) of the Faculty from 2010 to 2012.
-He has been involved in ESR activities for many years, chaired the ESR Quality Safety and Standards Committee from 2017 to 2020, and is the 2023 ESR President and the incoming Chair of the ESR Board of Directors.
+He has been involved in ESR activities for many years, chaired the ESR Quality Safety and Standards Committee from 2017 to 2020, and is the current Chair of the ESR Board of Directors.

 Professor Brady has published and spoken widely in recent years on professional issues, including radiologists' workload, errors and discrepancies in radiology, radiology reporting style and structure, value-based imaging, and artificial intelligence in radiology (with a particular emphasis on ethics).